sayashm/RHW2024/README.md

-# Statistical Data Analysis on Mobility Matrix
+# Statistical Computing R - HomeWork 2024 on Mobility Matrix
+## Gent University

 This repository contains R code for statistical data analysis on the **mobility** matrix, a contingency table analyzing occupational mobility.
 The project explores key statistical concepts, including expected values, Pearson residuals, and the chi-squared statistic, to assess independence between rows and columns.